benjaminselfridge/model-checking/doc/ModelChecking2.md

 it to `True`, indicating it is P1's turn.
 Then, at c, P0 sets `Wait0` to `True`, indicating it wishes to enter.
 At line d, P0 enters its critical section even though `Turn` is `True`, because `Wait1` is still `False`.
-Then, P1 is able to enter *it's* critical section, because `Turn` is `True`.
+Then, P1 is able to enter *its* critical section, because `Turn` is `True`.

 We see that it *really matters* that the `Wait` variables are updated